 City of Oberlin Services are Still Operational

-Public access restrictions to City facilities will be lifted on Monday, June 14, 2021.
-Residents may still choose to conduct City business via telephone or email.
+Public access restrictions to City facilities have been lifted.
+However, residents may still choose to conduct City business via telephone or email.

 For General Information:

 ♦ Oberlin High School Marching Band ♦ Cider, Donuts, & Treats ♦ Magician ♦ Balloon Animals ♦

 ♦ ♦ ♦ MASKS REQUIRED INDOORS ♦ ♦ ♦

 Head downtown after the parade to trick-or-treat at the downtown businesses from 12:30pm-2:00pm

 Don’t forget to stop by City Hall to get treats from Oberlin Police Officers & Firefighters!